Courage in the Crucible

 He stumbled onto the beach, sand sucking at his feet, the air thick with smoke and the acrid stench of gunpowder.
 A mortar exploded to his left, showering him with dirt, the blast ringing in his ears.
 He dove behind a steel barrier of welded beams, its jagged spikes offering meager cover.
 Keep moving.
 Don’t stop.
 His breath came in gasps, heart hammering.
 Bullets zipped past, kicking up sand.
 Across the beach, men fell—some silent, others screaming, their cries swallowed by the roar of war.

-Crouched low, Eric’s gaze drifted to the surf, where waves lapped at a lifeless form.
+Crouched low, Eric’s gaze drifted to the surf, where waves lapped at countless lifeless forms.
 For a moment, the chaos faded, and he was nine again, fishing with his father on Lake Huron.
 The sun glinted off the water as his father baited Eric’s hook.

-“Patience, my son,” he said, ruffling Eric’s hair.
+“Patience, my son,” he heard his father say.
 “The fish’ll come when they’re ready.
 We don’t get to control the timing.”

 A shell exploded nearby, shattering the memory, yanking him back to the blood-soaked sand.
 Focus.
 Survive.